turingschool/mod-0-curriculum/session3/index.md

 ---
 ### Goals
 **By the end of this session, you will be able to:**
-- create your own repository on GitHub
+- Create your own repository on GitHub
-- push local changes to a remote
+- Push local changes to a remote
-- fork and clone an existing repository
+- Fork and clone an existing repository

 ### Agenda
 - Housekeeping, Feedback + Goals
 - Git Warm Up/Review
 - GitHub
 - Wrap Up

 ### Materials
 - Notebook